moto-timo/yocto-docs/documentation/kernel-lab/lab4.rst

    $ cd ~/poky/build
    $ bitbake -c cleanall virtual/kernel
    $ bitbake -c deploy virtual/kernel
-   $ runqemu tmp/deploy/images/lab4-qemux86/bzImage-lab4-qemux86.bin tmp/deploy/images/lab4-qemux86/core-image-minimal-lab4-qemux86.ext4
+   $ runqemu nographic tmp/deploy/images/lab4-qemux86/bzImage-lab4-qemux86.bin tmp/deploy/images/lab4-qemux86/core-image-minimal-lab4-qemux86.ext4

 The boot process output shows that :file:`/proc/filesystems` is read by other processes, which produces multiple messages in the boot output.
-You can however show the new code in action by :command:`cat`'ing that file yourself and seeing that the number of ``printk`` lines increases in the kernel log:
+You can however show the new code in action by :command:`cat`'ing that file yourself and seeing that the number of ``pr_info`` lines increases in the kernel log:

 .. image:: figures/lab4-qemu2.png